Health insurance in Virginia

 Prior to ACA implementation, the uninsured rate in Virginia was 12.3 percent, according to U.S. Census data.
 It had fallen to 8.7 percent by 2016, and remained at 8.8 percent by 2018 – and has likely fallen quite a bit more since then, as Medicaid expansion took effect in 2019.

-As of 2019, there were more than 264,000 people receiving premium subsidies in the Virginia health insurance marketplace.
-The subsidies averaged nearly $598/month, making medical insurance coverage affordable for people who would otherwise not be able to afford it.
+As of 2020, there were more than 215,000 people receiving premium subsidies in the Virginia health insurance marketplace, out of more than 245,000 covered enrollees.
+The subsidies averaged nearly $554/month, offsetting most of the average monthly premium costs and making medical insurance coverage affordable for people who would otherwise not be able to afford it.

 Medicare coverage and enrollment in Virginia